 The study is subject to some limitations.
-The most important limitation is the possibility that the study model did not include other variables that may have influenced stock price changes and is correlated with the definitions of FCF used in this study.
-The combined effect of those other variables is represented by the error term $\sum$ in the model.
+The most important limitation is the possibility that the study model did not include other variables that may have influenced stock price changes.
+The combined effect of those other variables is represented by the error term in the model.
 Adding year fixed effects help mitigate some concerns but not all regarding unobservable explanatory variables.
 Another limitation is that there may be other definitions for FCF which may be value-relevant.
 While the author tried to develop as comprehensive a list as possible, other definitions of FCF may possibly exist.

 One suggestion for further research is to replicate the study using other variables that could possibly have more effect on stock prices than the variables included in the study model.
-Another suggestion would be to investigate whether a trading strategy could be developed shorting stock of telecommunication firms which have the greatest negative change in one or more measures of FCF over the prior year.
+Another suggestion would be to investigate whether a trading strategy could be developed shorting stock of information technology firms which have the greatest negative change in one or more measures of FCF over the prior year.